cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 use of Packed CBOR.

-Beyond the extensibility approach shown in the present document, new setup tags (or media types etc.) could also be defined such that they modify (or completely swap out) the way the referencing data items (simple values and tags) defined in this document operate and/or define new referencing data items.
+Beyond the extensibility approach shown in the present document, new CBOR tags (or media types etc.) could also be defined such that they (1) modify (or completely swap out) the way the referencing data items (simple values and tags) defined in this document operate and/or (2) define new referencing data items.
+(From the point of view of the present specification, these tags or media types then act as setup tags setting up tables that control subtrees with semantics different from the present specification; from the point of view of the specification defining these tags or media types this simply initiates the use of the referencing data items for their specific purposes.)
-This is not done in the present document so that there is a coherent interpretation of the referencing data items defined here; such new definitions of referencing data items probably should specify how they interact with parts of Packed CBOR that they do not replace.
+An example for this is not shown in the present document so that there is a coherent interpretation of the referencing data items defined here; such new definitions of referencing data items probably should specify how they interact with parts of Packed CBOR that they do not replace.